Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/account-integrations.md

 ---
-title: "Account integrations in dbt Cloud"
+title: "Account integrations in dbt"
 sidebar_label: "Account integrations"
-description: "Learn how to configure account integrations for your dbt Cloud account."
+description: "Learn how to configure account integrations for your dbt account."
 ---

 The following sections describe the different **Account integrations** available from your <Constant name="cloud" /> account under the account **Settings** section.